Last updated on August 28th, 2025 at 02:39 pm

 With practice and guidance, it is possible to overcome social ineptitude and improve social skills to become more comfortable in social situations.

-I remember prior to my teenagerhood, and well into my 20s, my introversion overlapped with social awkwardness and social ineptitude.
+I remember before my teenagerhood, and well into my 20s, my introversion overlapped with social awkwardness and social ineptitude.

-I was timid and jittery and avoided social situations like a plague not to mention speaking in public.
+I was timid and jittery and avoided social situations like the plague, not to mention speaking in public.

 However, I overcame this dilemma after my mid-20s with confidence that is running over.